 IP, short for Internet Protocol, is how devices connected to the internet locate and communicate with each other.
 Every device connected to the internet–computers, smartphones, servers, cars, smart refrigerators, etc–is assigned at least one IP address.
 An IP address identifies a device and its location anywhere in the world.
-IPv6 is the latest version of this technology.
+IPv4 was the original, and IPv6 is the latest version of this technology.

 You can think of an IP address like a phone number.
 It has an area code pointing to a general location.
 Phone numbers are usually associated with specific people or businesses, so they are a reliable yet imperfect way of identifying someone.

 IPv4 was created in 1983 before the internet ever went global, and yet it remains the primary means of routing internet traffic between devices today.
 A public IPv4 address, such as the one assigned to whatever device you’re reading this article on, is made up of numbers and digits.
 It looks something like this:

 An IPv4 address can be any combination of four individual numbers from 0 to 254.
 That’s four bytes, with a total range of 4.3 billion possible addresses.